mspnp/aks-baseline/README.md

 Throughout the reference implementation, you will see reference to _Contoso Bicycle_.
 They are a fictional small and fast-growing startup that provides online web services to its clientele on the west coast of North America.
 They have no on-premises data centers and all their containerized line of business applications are now about to be orchestrated by secure, enterprise-ready AKS clusters.
 You can read more about [their requirements and their IT team composition](./contoso-bicycle/README.md).
 This narrative provides grounding for some implementation details, naming conventions, etc. You should adapt as you see fit.

 Finally, this implementation uses the [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp) as an example workload.
-This workload purposefully uninteresting, as it is here exclusively to help you experience the baseline infrastructure.
+This workload is purposefully uninteresting, as it is here exclusively to help you experience the baseline infrastructure.

 ### Core architecture components